 25. Not all sharks are ferocious carnivores.

-The bonnethead shark has long been observed to eat seagrass—up to 62.1 percent of gut content mass.
+The bonnethead shark has long been observed to eat seagrass—which can account for up to 62.1 percent of its gut content mass.
 Until recently it was unclear if they were digesting it.
 But in 2018 it was confirmed through stable isotope analysis that they actually were, making them the first known omnivorous shark.

-26. There are multiple types of lantern sharks, including a dwarf lantern shark that doesn’t grow larger than 8 inches.
+26. There are multiple species of lantern sharks, including a dwarf lantern shark that doesn’t grow larger than 8 inches.

-These sharks have bellies and fins that glow.
-So it’s thought that when there’s a predator swimming beneath them, the predator doesn’t know the difference between the shark and the light coming into the ocean from the sun.
+These sharks have bellies and fins that glow, so it’s thought that when there’s a predator swimming beneath them, the predator doesn’t know the difference between the shark and sunlight filtering into the ocean.